A closedness theorem and applications in geometry of rational points over Henselian valued fields: Continuous hereditarily rational functions and regulous functions and sheaves

 We conclude this paper with the following comment.

-\begin{remark} In our recent preprint~\cite{Now-6}, we established an analytic, non-Archimedean version of the closedness theorem for Henselian valued fields with analytic structure along with several applications.
-The theory of analytic structures goes back to the work of many mathematicians, i.a.\ to the papers~\cite{De-Dries,Dries-1,Lip,Dries-Mac,Dries-Has,L-R-0,L-R,C-Lip-R,C-Lip-0,C-Lip}. \end{remark}
+\begin{remark} In our recent paper~\cite{Now-6}, we established a definable, non-Archimedean version of the closedness theorem over Henselian valued fields (of equicharacteristic zero) with analytic structure along with several applications.
+Let us mention, finally, that the theory of analytic structures goes back to the work of many mathematicians (see e.g.~\cite{De-Dries,Dries-1,Lip,Dries-Mac,Dries-Has,L-R-0,L-R,C-Lip-R,C-Lip-0,C-Lip}). \end{remark}

 \begin{small} Institute of Mathematics

 Faculty of Mathematics and Computer Science

 Jagiellonian University